 Immediate steps to take during online harassment or an attack:

 - Some journalists want to monitor their harassment, whereas others may want to stop looking at the harassment and ask a trusted friend, colleague, or other journalist to review content for you.
-Consider asking someone to review your mentions and other content and platforms where personal information may have been shared
+Consider asking someone to review your mentions and other content and platforms where personal information may have been shared.

 To take care of your emotional wellness:

 - Remember to take care of yourself.
 Eat food and drink water regularly.
-Seek out a therapist or counselor, if you have access to one.
 More information can be found in PEN America’s Online Harassment Field Manual and the IWMF’s guide for journalists facing online violence.
 You can also use this interactive self-care guide to help you in the moment.

 - You are not to blame for online harassment.
 Remember, it’s not personal and you are not a bad person.
 This, unfortunately, happens to a lot of people.
 Find out more at Heart Mob—a project set up by Hollaback!, a nonprofit working to end harassment.